Concatenated Codes for Multiple Reads of a DNA Sequence: Simulation Results

 \subsection{Multiple Sequence Transmission}

-We conclude with FER results for the case of multiple sequence transmission with both long and short sequences.
+Next, we present FER results for the case of multiple sequence transmission with both long and short sequences.
 For transmission block length $N = 960$ DNA symbols, we have shown that our designed protograph LDPC code combined with the TVC-$2$ inner coding scheme performs the best when we do not iterate between the inner and outer decoders.
 Fig.~\ref{fig:opt_Inner+Outer_Mseq} shows the FER results for this scheme with multiple sequences, where we observe a significant gain in performance when increasing the number of sequences.
 There is also a notable gain of joint decoding compared to separate decoding as illustrated for $M=2$ sequences.
-Furthermore, for short sequence transmission we perform our analysis with an outer polar code using the CC-$1$ inner coding scheme.
+Moreover, separate decoding with $M = 3$ performs similar to optimal joint decoding for $M = 2$, but with much lower complexity.
+This confirms the earlier observation with the BCJR-once rates (see Fig.~\ref{fig:BCJR-Once-Multiple}), and shows the viability of our proposed sub-optimal decoding algorithm.
+For short sequence transmission we perform our analysis with an outer polar code using the CC-$1$ inner coding scheme.
 In the following we include a comparison of that coding scheme with an existing MSA method from the literature for the multiple sequence scenario.\footnote{Note that we have \emph{not} optimized neither the LDPC code nor the polar code for the multiple sequence scenario, but rather use the optimized codes for the case of a single sequence transmission.}

 MSA tools are often used in the biological sector for reconstruction of an original sequence given multiple corrupted sequences.
 Here, we consider the \emph{T-Coffee} MSA method presented in \cite{notredame2000tcoffee} using the open-source library \emph{SeqAn} \cite{Reinert2017seqan}.
 Given the $\numS$ sequences $\y_1,\ldots,\y_\numS$ from the channel output, the MSA algorithm computes a consensus sequence $\widetilde{\y} = (\widetilde{y}_1,\dots,\widetilde{y}_{\widetilde{\len} })$, where $\widetilde{y}_i \in \Sigma_q$ and $\widetilde{\len}$ is not necessarily equal to $\len$.
 We use a simple Levenshtein distance orientated scoring scheme to compute the alignment, where a match, a mismatch, and a gap have scores $0$, $-2$, and $-1$, respectively.
 Given the computed alignment, we apply a majority decision to output the consensus sequence $\widetilde{\y}$.
 Subsequently, the sequence $\widetilde{\y}$ is given to the inner decoder to compute the symbol APPs $p(w_i|\widetilde{\y})$ for each outer codeword symbol as described in Section~\ref{sec:innerdec-one}.
 We can directly determine the total number of computed operations by the sum of that of decoding a single received sequence using the inner code and that of the MSA algorithm itself.
 Therefore, combining the complexity of the T-Coffee algorithm according to \cite{notredame2000tcoffee} and that of decoding a single received sequence using the inner code, the complexity of the MSA method is